 As one St. Croix local told me, “The only bad meal you will have on St. Croix is Wendy’s or McDonald’s.”
-Mr. Ames—the driver for our group of four travel writers—says there are many great places to eat in St. Croix and that his favorite is Chicken Shack (included below).
+Mr. Ames—driver for our group of four travel writers—says there are many great places to eat in St. Croix and that his favorite is Chicken Shack (included below).

 St. Croix is relatively isolated, 35 miles from the nearest island (St. Thomas).
 Imported items cost a lot so St. Croix chefs and residents incorporate local ingredients whenever possible.
-In fact, farm to table is a trend all over the world but an inherent cultural lifestyle in St. Croix.
+While farm to table is a trend all over the world it is an inherent cultural lifestyle in St. Croix.